rowanmurdock/Python-AI-Dungeon-Master/README.md

 * Progression System: Experience points (XP) and unlockable skills.

 * Advanced Combat: Specific turn-based fighting mechanics and stats.

-* Save/Load System: Ability to save the JSON state to a local file.

 * Tone Selector: Menu options to change the AI's narrative style or world difficulty.